• NP

 • Cognate Elective III

-• GRNS 427: Executive Nurse Leader Role Transformation (120 clinical hours)
+• GRNS 7270: Executive Nurse Leader Role Transformation (120; variable credit option for more clinical hours as required to meet 1,000 hours)

-The cognate is a series of three courses that can be elected from one of the following: education, business or public health/administration.
-This curriculum plan assumes that the student has already taken courses in nursing theory, biostatistics, nursing research and health care policy.
+The cognate is a series of 3 courses that can be elected from one of the following: education, business or public health/administration.
+Discuss with Academic Advisor or Program Director.
+This curriculum plan assumes that the student has already taken courses in nursing theory, biostatistics (within 5 years), nursing research and health care policy.
+Course sequence is subject to change.

 Postgraduate Degree Requirements - Advance Practice Registered Nurse Track (32 Credits)